xiongrxchn/IntelBri.github.io/index.md

 ### Pothole detection

 First, we fill the missing values with linear interpolation and then use the moving average method to smooth the accelerometer signals.The X, Y, Z axis acceleration of all defects are shown below.
 95% confidence interval of the Z-axis acceleration of three kinds of defects are also drawn.
 Different defects have different data distributions and patterns.
-As for the acceleration duration, the Pot Holes have the shortest period, especially with dramatic changes in amplitude in a short time.
-The durations of acceleration of the Cracking last for the longest time, but the variation range of acceleration is more moderate compared to the Pot Holes.
+As for the acceleration duration, the Potholes have the shortest period, especially with dramatic changes in amplitude in a short time.
+The durations of acceleration of the Cracking last for the longest time, but the variation range of acceleration is more mild compared to the Pot Holes.
 The changing patterns of acceleration for the Upheaval are moderate between the Potholes and Cracking.

 ![](Images/pot_holes_upheaval.png)